 To meet the target return outlined in the PDS, Qualitas needs to deploy the capital in the fund by lending it to suitable borrowers for suitable opportunities.

-In order to maintain credit quality, we do this progressively over a six-month period, in what’s known as the Initial Investment Timeline (outlined in Section 4.12 of the PDS).
+In order to maintain credit quality, we do this progressively in what’s known as the Initial Investment Timeline (outlined in Section 4.12 of the PDS).
 This is based on what we believe is reasonable to make the best use of investor funds, while ensuring we choose only quality investments and achieve good portfolio diversification.

 The current market opportunity is focused on senior debt, where demand has increased due to the banks’ pull-back in appetite and their prescriptive approach to credit assessment.
 Their credit policies are such that if there is one risk, a bank will say no, rather than structuring around it.

 By contrast, Qualitas is able to take a more flexible approach, looking at the merits of each lending opportunity.
 With extensive experience in origination, due diligence, structuring, execution and loan / asset management, we are able to manage risks while generating returns.